Boys prep basketball: Rams get revenge in Hempstead rematch

 Another big spurt by the Rams gave them a 54-39 lead to start off the fourth.
 Aiding their big runs was a relentless press defense that simply baffled Hempstead.

 The Mustangs struggled to move the ball past half court throughout the second half.
-Coach Curt Deutsch cited 19 turnovers on 58 offensive possessions for Hempstead, which just isn't going to win games against a quality opponent.
+Coach Curt Deutsch cited 19 turnovers on 58 offensive possessions for Hempstead, which “just isn’t going to win you many games,” he said.
 The Rams finished with just eight giveaways.

 “A lot of (the turnovers) had to do with Senior.
 They made some adjustments to their presses and took us out of our press break attack,” said Deutsch.
 “They made it tough on Jamari and Michael to get out in transition, and we just could never get into a rhythm on the offensive end.”